-It is far too easy to make a mistake once something becomes routine, and you afford it less attention.
-Driving is such a repetitive aspect of our lives that we often forget that we’re controlling three-thousand-pound hunks of metal moving at high velocities which can cause tremendous harm – both to person and property – in but an instant.
+It is far too easy to make a mistake after something becomes routine, and you afford it less attention.
+Driving is such a repetitive aspect of our lives that we often forget that we are controlling three-thousand-pound hunks of metal moving at high velocities which can cause tremendous harm – both to person and property – in only an instant.
 We are prone to operating our vehicles with less care and attention than is necessary.
-This is why even the best drivers will make mistakes, and sometimes those mistakes may result in a serious traffic offense.
+This is why even the best drivers will make mistakes, and sometimes those mistakes can result in a serious traffic offense.

 Careless Driving is among the most common violations apart from speeding to be heard in Philadelphia courts.
 However, common does not equate to inconsequential.
-The fines, points on your license, and possible suspension of your license are consequences you can ill-afford.
+The fines, points on your license, and, potentially, suspension of your license are consequences which you can ill-afford.
 The Law Offices of Greg Prosmushkin, P.C. will work to secure the best results possible in your case, doing everything we can to protect your rights and your license.

 What Constitutes a Careless Driving Ticket?